sarveshmann/cse15l-lab-reports/lab_report_4.md

       <img src="tests-passed.png" width="650" height="120">

-      *Here, we can see two Junit tests were ran and both of them passed.
+      *Here, we can see two JUnit tests were ran and both of them passed.
 So, we fixed the bug.
 Now, in the next step, we will commit the changes and push to the repository using the command-line only.*

 > ### Step 3 - Commit the changes and push to the repository: